Authorization

 subuser-uuid or client-uuidThe end-user or M2M client the token was issued to

-audws-uuidThe workspace UUID that issued the token
+audws-slugThe workspace slug that issued the token

 scopesensor:read video:goldSpace-separated list of granted permissions